Graduate Program Applications

 Most Personal Statements run about 2 pages, single-spaced.
 The purpose of this element of the application is to enable the admissions committee to assess the degree to which the applicant's intellectual aims and career objectives fit with the interests and strengths of our faculty and program.
 For more information, see the Frequently Asked Questions (FAQ) linked below.

-All students admitted to the PhD program are offered three full years of financial support (usually in the form of teaching assistantships), which currently provide a stipend of $14,516.
+All students admitted to the PhD program are offered financial support (usually in the form of a teaching assistantship) students with an MA are offered three full years of financial support, which currently provide a stipend of $23,050.80 (as of 2020) for the academic year.
 A fourth year of support is available in a student's final year of dissertation work.
-Excellent students may also be nominated for University-wide fellowships.
+Students admitted to the PhD program without an MA are offered four full years of financial support with a fifth year of support in the student's final year of dissertation work.

 The History Department is prepared to offer financial aid to a few highly qualified incoming M.A. graduate students each year.
 Such positions are not a form of financial aid but rather are awarded based on academic promise.
 Such aid ordinarily takes the form of renewable teaching assistantships, which provide a stipend for the semester plus a waiver of tuition, course fee and health fee for either the full year or the semester depending on the form of assistantship.
 In addition, small research grants are available for advanced graduate research.